ITM007/Ian-Mungovan-Blog/src/content/posts/BuildBlogAstro.md

 title: "How I Built My Blog With Astro"
 author: "Ian Mungovan"
 date: "2023-01-15"
-description: "How I used Astro to build a high performance blog."
+description: "How I used Astro to build a high performance blog, and deployed it using Digital Ocean for free."
 tags: [" Astro", " Digital Ocean"]
 link: "BuildBlogAstro"
-image: "../Blog.png"
+image: "/blogImages/buildingBlogAstro/Blog.png"
 draft: true
 featured: true
+slug: "BuildBlogAstro"
 ---

-# Table of contents
+## Table of contents

 - [Introduction](#introduction)